 God Is Love

-God is richly affectionate and deliciously good.
-Knowing this in our hearts might change how we see everything.
-And so I’ll tell the Christian Good Friday story in such a way.
+God has a deep love for people.
+This is the Christian Good Friday story of that love told from the beginning.
 Father God, may it give us eyes to see our world and Your goodness in a new way!
 The Name of Jesus!

 A Simplistic Story As I Understand It